Armstrong Flooring

 On November 16, 2018, Armstrong Flooring announced it would be selling its wood-flooring business to American Industrial Partners, a private-equity firm, for $100 million.

 Hazel Dell Brown, chief interior designer of Armstrong Flooring, introduced a number of influential and popular floor coverings and other interior designs.

 In 2022, the company entered into Chapter 11 bankruptcy, and its stock was delisted from the New York Stock Exchange.
+After selling all of its assets to AHF Products, the former holding company converted its Chapter 11 case to a Chapter 7 bankruptcy liquidation in April 2023.